brainwavecollective/resources-public/docs/index.md

 # Welcome to the Brain Wave Collective

-We offer multiple membership paths to match your level of involvement—each with distinct benefits and responsibilities.
+The collective offers multiple membership paths to match your level of involvement.
+Each type of membership has distinct benefits and responsibilities.

 ---